MGLA13/rick-and-morty-searcher/README.md

 ## License:

-> This project is licensed under the MIT License
+> This project is licensed under the MIT License.